Inuvialuktun: History

 Before the 20th century, the Inuvialuit Settlement Region was primarily inhabited by Siglit Inuit, who spoke Siglitun, but in the second half of the 19th century, their numbers were dramatically reduced by the introduction of new diseases.
 Inuit from Alaska moved into traditionally Siglit areas in the 1910s and 1920s, enticed in part by renewed demand for furs from the Hudson's Bay Company.
 These Inuit are called Uummarmiut – which means people of the green trees – in reference to their settlements near the tree line.
 Originally, there was an intense dislike between the Siglit and the Uummarmiut, but these differences have faded over the years, and the two communities are thoroughly intermixed these days.

 Phonology

-The phonology of Inuvialuktun and other Inuit languages can be found at Inuit phonology.

 Most Inuit languages have fifteen consonants and three vowel qualities (with phonemic length distinctions for each).
 Although Inupiatun and Qawiaraq have retroflex consonants, retroflexes have otherwise disappeared in all the Canadian and Greenlandic dialects.